okmoz/Glance/README.md

 # Glance

+**NOTE:** I'm aware of the poor code quality and lack of a solid structure, and I am currently working on refactoring it.

 ## Overview

 Glance is a simple and intuitive currency converter app built in Swift for iOS.
 It provides real-time currency conversion rates and supports a wide range of currencies.
 The app is built using Swift and UIKit, and follows the MVC (Model-View-Controller) design pattern.
 It uses asynchronous programming with Swift's new async/await syntax for network requests.
 The app fetches real-time currency rates from an API and stores them locally for offline use.